misskniss/language-presentation/LANGUAGES.md

 The initialize method is a special type of method, which will be executed when the new method of the class is called with parameters.
 Using the class variable @@numMammals, you can determine the population of mammals that are created.

+I learned about classes in Ruby at Source: <a href="http://www.tutorialspoint.com/ruby/ruby_classes.htm"target="_blank">tutorialspoint.com/ruby</a>

 #Inheritance in Ruby
 In Ruby, a class can only inherit from a single other class.
 Other languages allow for inheritance from multiple classes, but Ruby doesn't.